0hStormy/0hStormy.github.io/assets/markdown/home.md

 He/Him or They/Them are fine and I am <a href="https://en.pronouns.page/@0Stormy">Aromantic Asexual</a> <img width="20" class="flag" src="assets/Aroace_flag.png">

 I do many things in life currently.
 Including school, creating music, drawing, and some programming.
-I currently know Python, HTML, CSS, and a little bit of Javascript and Lua.
+I currently know Python, HTML, CSS, and a little bit of Rust.

 <hr>